nichoth/resume/src/resume.md

 Fresh Consulting is a Seattle based software agency focused on creating innovative new products.

-For my contract with them, I implemented a Node JS backend for a new hardware device that audits local network security, and developed websites for a variety of clients, with browser-side JS and PHP.
+For my contract with them, I wrote a Node JS backend for a new hardware device that audits local network security.
+I also developed websites for a variety of clients, with browser-side JS and PHP.

 ### SlowClouds
 * Web Developer